 United Way of Henderson County (UWHC) grants operate on a two-year cycle.
 Grant awards for the 2022-23 and 2023-24 fiscal years were announced in May, 2022, and will be adjusted in May, 2023 based on the 2022 Campaign and available dollars.

 New applications will be accepted in February, 2024.
 Agencies wishing to apply for 2024-2025 and 2025-2026 funding will be required to submit Eligibility materials in November, 2023.

-Programs applying to partner with United Way on work in Education, Income or Health must be able to show results that align with UWHC’s goals as detailed in Henderson County 2025 (HC 2025) plan for improving our community over the next decade.
-These goals address the issues of Kindergarten Readiness; School Success; Financial Stability; Affordable Housing; Reducing Obesity; and Healthy Youth Behaviors.
+Programs applying to partner with United Way on work in Education, Financial Stability or Health must be able to show results that align with UWHC’s goals as detailed in Henderson County 2025 (HC 2025) plan for improving our community over the next decade.
+These goals address the issues of Kindergarten Readiness; School Success; Economic Self-Sufficiency; Affordable Housing; Physical Activity & Nutrition; and Healthy Youth Behaviors.

-Click here to download a guide that details the specific requirements an agency must meet when receiving program funding.
+This guide details the specific requirements an agency must meet when receiving program funding.
+Click here to download the guide.
 For additional information, contact Sarah Kowalak, Director of Community Impact at (828) 692-1636 ext 1107 or firstname.lastname@example.org.